Dilesh-Bisen/Dilesh-Bisen/README.md

 ## Hi there 👋

-Hi, I'm Dilesh Bisen, currently  pursuing a B.Tech in third year CSE at IIIT Pune.
+Hi, I'm Dilesh Bisen, pursuing a B.Tech in CSE at IIIT Pune.
 I have a strong foundation in programming , and I enjoy working on full-stack development projects using technologies like React, Next.js, MERN stack and Django.
 I’ve built several projects, including a financial management application which helped me develop problem-solving skills and a keen eye for user experience.
 Outside of coding, I love tackling competitive programming challenges on platforms like LeetCode and CodeChef, where I’ve achieved decent rankings.
 I’m passionate about learning new technologies and applying them to solve real-world problems.
 Looking forward to discussing how I can contribute to your team!

 - 👯 I’m looking to collaborate on innovative tech projects.